All Episodes

 NORAD and the Air Force are both claiming the object crashed into the Pacific Ocean.

-They're saying it was an SL-12, which crashed into the Pacific Ocean.
+They're saying it was an SL-12 which crashed into the Pacific Ocean.

-When we have had 20 or 30 reports already from people who saw the object pass overhead and continue in an easterly direction from Vancouver on the Canadian side to Seattle to even central Washington.
+Now, this, of course, does not make sense when we have had 20 or 30 reports already from people who saw the object pass overhead and continue in an easterly direction from Vancouver on the Canadian side to Seattle to even central Washington.

-Uh, this object obviously did not fall into the Pacific, so the reports we're getting right now are in conflict, and I believe what NORAD and the Air Force are saying regarding the object having fallen into the Pacific obviously must be inaccurate.
+And I believe what NORAD and the Air Force are saying regarding the object having fallen into the Pacific obviously must be inaccurate.

-However, as with all breaking news stories, uh, we're going to have to continue to gather information as we can, and we will do that until we get to some sort of resolution or a point where we have to give up.
+And we will do that until we get to some sort of resolution or a point where we have to give up.

-Uh, Whitley?
+Whitley?

 Yes, I'm here.